NCI-laboratory-SPb/Relativistic-Enhancement-of-Hydrogen-Bond-Strength-in-Bihalide-Anions-using-Four-Component-CCSDT/README.md

 Required keys:

--DC – Perform four-component calculations with Dirac-Coulomb Hamiltonian
+-DC (Perform four-component calculations with Dirac-Coulomb Hamiltonian)

--LL – Perform four-component calculations with Lévy-Leblond Hamiltonian
+-LL (Perform four-component calculations with Lévy-Leblond Hamiltonian)

--dyall.BASIS – Expansion of the large and small components of one-electron bispinors in terms of a chosen uncontracted basis set of the Dyall family
+-dyall.BASIS (Expansion of the large and small components of one-electron bispinors in terms of a chosen uncontracted basis set of the Dyall family)

 XHXgennucconf.py